dotnet/runtime/src/tests/Interop/Swift/README.md

 Reference: https://github.com/xamarin/binding-tools-for-swift/blob/main/docs/ValueTypeModeling.md

+## Interop on LLVM IR level

+The Swift compiler uses an LLVM backend, which can be linked with Mono LLVM bitcode files (.bc).

 ## An example of direct P/Invoke

 Here's the flow for invoking a Swift function from .NET if a developer uses a direct P/Invoke and demangled name: